ta0a2000t/bwsalitech/bwsalitech/CONTRIBUTING.md

 ## Questions?

-If you have any questions about contributing, please open an issue or contact the maintainers at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions about contributing, please open an issue on GitHub.

-Thank you for helping build بوصلةك into a valuable resource for the Arab tech community!
+Thank you for helping build بوصلةك (Bawsalatuk) into a valuable resource for the Arab tech community!